Streamlining Deployment Automation

 Ansible is a popular automation tool used for configuration management, application deployment, and task automation.
 It automates the deployment process by allowing users to define tasks using a simple YAML script.
 Ansible is agentless, which means that it does not require any software to be installed on the target machines, making it easy to set up and use.

-Read related post Harmonizing DevOps and Agile
+Read related post Azure DevOps Vs AWS DevOps

 Kubernetes